Manuel de la Cámara

 Admiral Manuel de la Cámara y Livermoore (or Libermoore) (7 May 1836 – 4 January 1920) was a Spanish naval officer.
-He saw service in many of Spain′s wars of the second half of the nineteenth century and is most notable for commanding a relief squadron that made an abortive attempt to relieve Spanish forces in the Philippine Islands during the Spanish–American War.
+He saw service in many of Spain′s wars of the second half of the nineteenth century and is most notable for commanding a large naval squadron that made an abortive attempt to relieve Spanish forces in the Philippine Islands during the Spanish–American War.

 Early life

 Cámara was born at Málaga, Spain, on 7 May 1836 into a family of merchants.
 He was the son of José de la Cámara y Moreno (1793–1869) and Dolores Livermore Salas (1803–1875).
 His father was a Spanish merchant mariner and sea captain, and his mother was English.
 He had five brothers and six sisters.